john-lassetter/Metis_Projects/Unsupervised Learning/Covid Vaccine Tweet Analysis Write Up.md

 ### Communication
-A pdf presentation of the results of this project is in this repo as is the notebook used to build the model.
+A pdf presentation of the results of this project is in this repo as is the notebook used to perform the analysis.